dotelpenguin/enigma-touch-museum/README.md

 - [ ] Full German Translation (requires German speaker)
 - [ ] Add option to generate random Model, Ring/Rotor settings when generating messages
-- [ ] Add Last Char returned to Top status screen, Used for enabling/stopping attact mode
 - [ ] Configure to Set and Lock Attact settings once firmware supports them
 - [ ] Break Python into modules, and cleanup code
 - [ ] Verify Enigma Touch is correctly configured and connected
-- [X] Error checking for config settings (validates when sent to device, detects all error types)
 - [ ] Pre-built Raspberry Pi image for easier kiosk deployment
-- [ ] Bi-directional communication from Enigma to Kiosk Controller
-- [ ] New message format allowing display of properly decoded messages with original spacing (also for simulation mode)
 - [ ] Advanced web interface with JavaScript/WebSockets (better than refresh)
 - [ ] Slideshow for messages.
 Image slides every X characters.
 Common folder, or numbered folder for each message
 - [ ] Simulation Mode (when Enigma Touch is not connected)